Jules Ferry: Political rise

-Elected republican deputy for Paris in 1869, he protested against the declaration of war with Germany, and on 6 September 1870 was appointed prefect of the Seine by the Government of National Defense.
+Elected republican deputy for Paris in 1869, he protested against the declaration of war with Germany, and on 6 September 1870 was appointed prefect of the Seine by the Government of National Defence.

 In this position, he had the difficult task of administering Paris during the siege, and after the Paris Commune was obliged to resign (5 June 1871).
-From 1872 to 1873 he was sent by Adolphe Thiers as minister to Athens, but returned to the chamber as deputy for the Vosges, and became one of the leaders of the Opportunist Republicans.
+From 1872 to 1873, he was sent by Adolphe Thiers as minister to Athens, but returned to the chamber as deputy for the Vosges, and became one of the leaders of the Opportunist Republicans.
 When the first republican ministry was formed under W. H. Waddington on 4 February 1879, he was one of its members, and continued in the ministry until 30 March 1885, except for two short interruptions (from 10 November 1881 to 30 January 1882, and from 29 July 1882 to 21 February 1883), first as minister of education and then as minister of foreign affairs.
 A leader of the Opportunist Republicans faction, he was twice premier (1880–1881 and 1883–1885).
-He was an active Freemason initiated on 8 July 1875, in "La Clémente Amitiée" lodge in Paris the same day as Émile Littré.
+He was an active Freemason initiated on 8 July 1875, in "La Clémente Amitiée" lodge in Paris, the same day as Émile Littré.
 He became a member of the "Alsace-Lorraine" Lodge founded in Paris in 1782.

 School reforms

 Two important works are associated with his administration: the non-clerical organization of public education, and the major colonial expansion of France.

 Ferry believed the path to a modernized and prosperous France lay in the triumph of reason over religion.
 School reforms were a key part of his plan.

-Following the republican program, he proposed to destroy the influence of the clergy in universities and found his own system of republican schooling.
+Following the republican program, he proposed to destroy the influence of the clergy in universities and founded his own system of republican schooling.
 He reorganized the committee of public education (law of 27 February 1880) and proposed a regulation for the conferring of university degrees, which, though rejected, aroused violent polemics because the 7th article took away from the unauthorized religious orders the right to teach.
 He finally succeeded in passing his eponymous laws of 16 June 1881 and 28 March 1882, which made primary education in France free, non-clerical (laïque) and mandatory.
 In higher education, the number of professors called the "Republic's black hussars" (hussards noirs de la République) because of their Republican support, doubled under his ministry.

+Other measures

+The Finance Law of 30 January 1884 granted a national pension fund greater autonomy and, as noted by one study, "simplified its management, tasking it with providing for the payment of life annuities itself.
+The government wanted the Fund to henceforth balance its operations and no longer generate a deficit for the State."